panthajan/LinuxNameSpace/README.md

 ip netns exec pc-two ip link set dev veth-p2 up

 7. To check the IP address of Network NameSpace we can use below command;

 $ ip netns exec pc-one ip ad

-8. To access the  both Network NameSpace we can use below command & will ping from NameSpace to namespace vice versa;;
+8. To access the  both Network NameSpace we can use below command & will ping from NameSpace to namespace vice versa;

 $ip netns exec pc-one bash
 $ping 192.168.0.3